-For fiscal year 2016, \$803,200 was funded by General Fund appropriation, Law 2015, Chapter 101 Section 4 for general governmental expenditures and for the public awareness programs to provide information and advocacy services to all New Mexicans and to empower African Americans of New Mexico to improve their quality of life.
-Any unexpended or unencumbered balance remaining at the end of fiscal year 2016 shall revert to the State General Fund.
+For fiscal year 2019, \$737,100 was funded by General Fund appropriation, Laws of 2018, Chapter 53, Section 73 for general governmental expenditures and for the public awareness programs to provide information and advocacy services to all New Mexicans and to empower African Americans of New Mexico to improve their quality of life.
+For fiscal year 2019, special junior bill appropriations, HB 548, Laws of 2019, Chapter 279, Section 14 in amounts of \$50,000 for a Behavioral Health Initiative in the International District and \$60,000 for programs and exhibits in the African American Performing Arts Center.
+Any unexpended or unencumbered balance remaining at the end of fiscal year 2019 shall revert to the State General Fund.